felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-Pose-Video.md

     - **`Wan`:** Uses settings designed for Wan workflows, including a suggested frame rate of 16 FPS, dimensions divisible by 8, and a frame count compatible with the $4n+1$ structure used by Wan video models.

 > PS: For a standalone pose-extraction workflow, the format preset is not strictly required.
 However, selecting `Wan` is useful when the pose video will later be passed directly into a Wan vid2vid or control-video workflow.
 The preset can truncate a few frames from the end when the loaded frame count does not match the required structure.

+### Image Batch to Image List

+Converts a batch of video frames into a list so each frame can be processed individually.

 ### DWPose Estimator